Welcome to the GDHS Guidance Department! We are here to help!

 APPLYING FOR POST-SECONDARY

 Grade 12 students looking to attend College or University next year should register with the Ontario College Application Service (OCAS) and/or Ontario Universities' Application Centre (OUAC).
-Virtual University Fairs and College Monday Fairs are available to attend.
 Students can also research the different schools they are interested in and check out their Programs and Admission Requirement pages.
 There are many programs that you may not know even exist.
-So, take some time to surf the school websites you are interested in.
+So, take some time to surf the post-secondary school websites you are interested in.

-• Applying for university: $150 (to apply to three universities plus $50 for each additional university application).
-OUAC PIN numbers have arrived, please see Ms. Kading for yours!
+- Applying for university: $156 (to apply to three university programs plus $50 for each additional university application).
+Click here for more information on OUAC.

 ***Fees subject to change by OCAS and OUAC.

-• Apprenticeship or Workplace - please schedule a meeting with Ms. Kading for more information about apprenticeship opportunities or to confirm that you have secured employment after graduation.
+Apprenticeship or Workplace - please schedule a meeting with our Guidance Counsellor for more information about apprenticeship opportunities or to confirm that you have secured employment after graduation.

 APPRENTICESHIP OR WORKPLACE